wnebyte/j-cli/README.md

         console.println("out");
     }

-You can give each Command declared in a particular class a prefix by supplying the @Controller annotation on the class level.<br/>
+You can give each Command declared in a particular class a prefix by supplying the @Controller com.github.wnebyte.jshell.annotation on the class level.<br/>
 If you have configured the Shell with an instance of the IConsole interface (or an interface which extends the IConsole interface), the same instance can be injected into